DLR-RM/BlenderProc/examples/datasets/suncg_with_cam_sampling/README.md

 ![](../../../images/suncg_with_cam_sampling_output-summary.jpg)

-In contrast to the SUNCG basic example, we do here not load precomputed camera poses, but sample them using the `SuncgCameraSampler` module.
+In contrast to the SUNCG basic example, we do not load precomputed camera poses here, but sample them.

 ## Usage

 Execute in the BlenderProc main directory:

 ```
-blenderpoc run examples/datasets/suncg_with_cam_sampling/config.yaml <path to house.json> examples/datasets/suncg_with_cam_sampling/output
+blenderpoc run examples/datasets/suncg_with_cam_sampling/main.py <path to house.json> examples/datasets/suncg_with_cam_sampling/output
 ```

-* `examples/datasets/suncg_with_cam_sampling/config.yaml`: path to the configuration file with pipeline configuration.
+* `examples/datasets/suncg_with_cam_sampling/main.py`: path to the python file with pipeline configuration.
 * `<path to house.json>`: Path to the house.json file of the SUNCG scene you want to render.
 * `examples/datasets/suncg_with_cam_sampling/output`: path to the output directory.